rushikeshnakhate/TestX-J/README.md

 4. **Extensible**: Easy to add new message types
 5. **Modern Java**: Uses records and latest features
 6. **SOLID Principles**: Follows all SOLID principles
+7. **Type Safe**: Proper handling of Solace and custom message types

 ## Adding New Features